AK81

-AK81 is a street gang in Denmark.
-It is a support gang (called puppet clubs by law enforcement) of the Hells Angels, but members are not required to own a motorcycle or wear a patch.
-Because of this, and due to high-running racial tensions, they are recruiting much faster than the Hells Angels in Denmark.
-AK stands for "Altid Klar", which is Danish for Always Ready, and 81 is synonymous with the letters HA.
-The gang was formed in 2007 to combat The International Club and other immigrant street gangs in a feud over the lucrative illegal hashish market.
+AK81 are a Danish street gang involved in drug and gun trafficking as well as proxenetism and human trafficking.
+They are a "support gang" (also referred to as "puppet clubs" by law enforcement) of the Hells Angels MC although members are not required to own a motorcycle or wear a patched kutte-style club vests.
+Because of this, along with high-running racial tensions, they are recruiting much faster than the Hells Angels in Denmark, which makes them one of the most influential and powerful crime groups in Europe.
+AK stands for "Altid Klar", which is Danish for Always Ready, and 81 is synonymous with the letters HA - the abbreviation of "Hells Angels".
+The gang was formed in 2007 to combat immigrant street gangs in a feud over the lucrative illegal hashish market.
 This means that they essentially provide muscle for the Hells Angels.
-Police estimate that they have around three hundred members.
+They were estimated to have around 300 members in 2007.

+The war emerged as a conflict between the Hells Angels and AK81 against united gangs of immigrants.

+On 12 January 2008, an AK81 member stabbed two immigrants on Munkemøllestræde in Odense and was sequentially arrested.
+The man was convicted and sentenced on 25 May 2008 to one and a half years in prison.
+AK81 members clashed with immigrant groups at the Odense courthouse during the man's trial.
+AK81 members again fought with immigrants at the district court in Odense on 12 June 2008 when an AK81 member allegedly threatened an immigrant with a knife.
+On 5 August 2008, the Hells Angels' newly-opened clubhouse on Petersmindevej in Odense was strafed with gunfire.